fredericosantos/DRLN_Navigation/REPORT.md

 ![Random loose samples][image1]

-Using a replay buffer that randomly selects 2 batches of experiences next to each other, the agent was able to solve the enviroment in 380 steps.
+Using a replay buffer that randomly selects multiple batches of experiences next to each other, the agent was able to solve the enviroment in 380 steps.

 ![Random batches of samples][image2]